jontay81/easyGC/README.md

                         from the list of most important ions in a peak, how many should be outputted as a mini mass-spec?
                         (default: 10)
+  -LM LOWMASS, --lowmass LOWMASS
+			use only ions with mz greater than or equal to this value for peak picking
+  -HM HIGHMASS, --highmass HIGHMASS
+			use only ions with mz lesser than or equal to this value for peak picking

 ```

 **align**